Ender-Development/EnderModpackTweaks/README.md

   - load the magic mushroom item only when tconstruct is loaded
   - **currently unusable as the mod blocks mixins when outside of a dev environment**
 - ✅ tweaking [First Aid](https://www.curseforge.com/minecraft/mc-mods/first-aid)
-  - added a config option to center the HUD, so it's easier to place next to the hotbar, independent of the screen width
+  - center the HUD, so it's easier to place next to the hotbar, independent of the screen width
-  - added a config option to disable the Tutorial Message
+  - disable the Tutorial Message
 - ✅ tweaking [Quark](https://www.curseforge.com/minecraft/mc-mods/quark)
-  - added a config option to always show the usage ticker
+  - always show the usage ticker
   - added config options to add more Speleothems to the world
 - ✅ tweaking [Dark Utilities](https://www.curseforge.com/minecraft/mc-mods/dark-utilities)
-  - added a config option to increase the CollisionBox of the Vector Plate, to make items visible when using something like ItemPhysics
+  - increase the CollisionBox of the Vector Plate, to make items visible when using something like ItemPhysics
-  - added a config option to allow Vector Plates to insert items into inventories (either in front or behind the plate)
+  - allow Vector Plates to insert items into inventories (either in front or behind the plate)
-  - added a config option to only allow Items to be moved by the Vector Plate
+  - only allow Items to be moved by the Vector Plate

 ## Possible Bugfixes